pgross41/weather-forecast-vis/README.md

 # Weather Forecast Vis

-Visualize the inaccuracy of predicted weather.
+Showcasing the inaccuracy of predicted weather.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).